Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Symbology/RenderPictureMarkers/readme.md

 ## How to use the sample

-When launched, this sample displays a map with some picture marker symbols.
+When launched, this sample displays a map with picture marker symbols.
 Pan and zoom to explore the map.

 ## How it works